micman123456/ProjectA/README.md

-ProjectA - Retro Dungeon Crawler - Alpha 0.5
-Welcome to ProjectA, this game will be a retro-style dungeon crawler based on Pokemon Mystery Dungeon (PMD) that takes you on a journey through mysterious dungeons filled with challenges, treasures, and other Pokemon.
+ProjectC - Formally ProjectA
+Welcome to ProjectC, my Pokemon Mystery Dungeon (PMD) fan game.
 This game is built in C/C++ using the Win32 API, it is built without a game engine or graphics libary.
 Althought it uses pre made assets.

 Table of Contents
-Features
 Requirements
+Usage
 Installation
 Controls
 Gameplay
 Contributing
 License

-Features
-Procedurally generated mazes
-PMD assets (Player/NPC models, Pokemon, Dungeon Tiles)

 Requirements
 To run ProjectA, ensure your system meets the following requirements: